seek-oss/aec/docs/compute-optimizer.md

     over-provisioned  Show recommendations for over-provisioned EC2 instances.
 ```

-To show recommendations for over-provisioned instances (eg: idle instances running for more than 30 hours):
+Show recommendations for over-provisioned instances (eg: idle instances running for more than 30 hours):

 ```
 $ aec co over-provisioned